- This post contains affiliate links. Read more here.

 |

-How Your Dog’s Age Should Affect Crate Selection
+How Age and Temperament Affect Crate Selection

-Your dog’s crate needs will also change from puppyhood to adulthood.
-For puppies, the focus will be on durability and washability.
+For puppies, the focus of the crate will be on durability (for scratching and chewing) and washability (for potty training).
 “Young puppies will do much better in wire or plastic crates simply because they’re more rugged and are fairly chew-proof,” Burgess explains.
+“It’s smart to get a crate with a removable bottom tray or pan that can be easily taken out and cleaned.”

 Additionally, crate covers can create a cozy den-like atmosphere for your anxious dog—provided you follow some basic safety guidelines, says Dr. Russell.
 “It’s important to make sure the cover is not blocking airflow to the crate and that there are no loose strings or small pieces of fabric they could ingest,” she adds.

+Are you and your pup avid explorers?
 If you need a crate that travels well, safety and practicality are top priorities to guide your selection.

 A crate’s ideal location depends on your dog’s personality.
 Some dogs like to have eyes on their humans, while others may prefer more privacy.